gitlabhq/omnibus-gitlab/doc/settings/database.md

    postgresql['max_replication_slots'] = X
     ```

-   1. Run `gitlab-ctl reconfigure` to update the configureation.
+   1. Run `gitlab-ctl reconfigure` to update the configuration.
    1. Run `sudo gitlab-ctl restart postgresql` to get PostgreSQL restarted with the new configuration.
    1. On running `pg-upgrade` on a PostgreSQL secondary node, the node will be removed
       from the cluster.